feyman2016/michaellancaster/_posts/2013-05-30-what-technologies-im-using-to-blog.markdown

 - Markdown (Blogging).
 - Disqus (comments).

-I may do a better explanation how it works further but for now I need to post.
+I may do a better explanation how it works further on but for now I need some posts.